-If a student withdraws from a course, he will be asked to repay all or part of the maintenance grant for the relevant term.
+If a student withdraws from a course, they will be asked to repay all or part of the maintenance grant for the relevant term.
 We may also ask for repayment of all or part of the tuition fees depending upon the circumstances.

-If the student knows he will be returning the following year, he may opt to repay the maintenance allowance in full to reduce the costs he will incur that year.
+If the student knows they will be returning the following year, they may opt to repay the maintenance allowance in full to reduce the costs they will incur that year.

 If there is a parental contribution towards fees and a fee is charged by the institution following withdrawal, the parental contribution remains payable.
-Refunds on fees are made to us in the first instance until all of our contribution is recovered.
-Refunds of any parental contribution towards fees are made only if the value of the refund exceeds our contribution.
+Refunds on fees from the institution are made to us in the first instance until all of our contribution is recovered.
+Therefore, refunds of any parental contribution towards fees are made only if the value of the refund exceeds our contribution.